UD-CISC374/educational-game-project-team-20-will-cantera-ben-testani/egdd.md

 ## Core Gameplay Mechanics (Detailed)

 - There will be three main levels in the game.
 In each level, the player must survive three waves of enemies which will get increasingly numerous and difficult to deal with.
 Once the third level is complete, the game is over and the player has won.
-A final score will be given based on the amount of chests successfully opened and number of enemies vanquished.
+A final screen will appear telling the user the won.
 - Text will come onto the players screen throughout the game indicating where the next set if enemies will come from.
 This is the direction that the player should build his defenses towards during the builing time.
 For example, if they player is warned enemies are approaching from 3:00, they should build a defense in that direction
 - While enemies are attacking, the player cannot build any additional structures.
 The idea is, they should have prepared correctly based on the hints given